Adnan Kassar: Awards and honors

-Kassar has also been given other awards, including, Commander of the Order of La Pléiade, Hungarian Order of Merit, and the prize of the Crans Montana Forum (2000).
-He is the recipient of the Business for Peace Award (2014) and was named as the honorary chairman of the Silk Road Chamber of International Commerce in 2016.
+Kassar was also given other awards, including, Commander of the Order of La Pléiade, Hungarian Order of Merit, and the prize of the Crans Montana Forum (2000).
+The Union of Arab Banks awarded him the title of the Banker of the Year for the period 2012–2013.
+He was the recipient of the Business for Peace Award (2014) and was named as the honorary chairman of the Silk Road Chamber of International Commerce in 2016.

 In April 2015 the School of Business at the Lebanese American University was named after Adnan Kassar.

-Personal life

-Kassar is married Raidaa Nathem Al Misqawi and has a daughter, Roula Kassar.